Types of slopes

-Infinite Slope: The type of slope extending infinitely, or upto an extent whose boundaries are not well defined.
+The type of slope extending infinitely, or up to an extent whose boundaries are not well defined.
 For this type of slope the soil properties for all identical depths below the surface are same.
-In the making of natural slopes, thier is no contribution from our side.
+In the making of natural slopes, their is no contribution from our side.

 The slope that is of limited extent.
 We the engineers deal with this type of slopes.
 The term infinite slope is used to designate a constant slope of infinite extent.
 The long slope of the face of a mountain is an example of this type, whereas finite slopes are limited in extent.
 The slopes of embankments and earth dams are examples of finite slopes.
 The slope length depends on the height of the dam or embankment.